-APPLYING TO THE PROGRAM.
-Fellows are expected to complete a focused, rigorous, independent research project on some aspect of the civil society, philanthropic, or voluntary sector in the U.S., to author a paper describing the results, and to present a seminar on either the results of the research or on the civil society, philanthropic, or voluntary sector in their home country.
+Fellows are expected to complete a focused, rigorous, independent research project on some aspect of the civil society, philanthropic, or voluntary sector in the U.S.; to author a paper describing the results; and to present a seminar on either the results of the research or on the civil society, philanthropic, or voluntary sector in their home country.
 Fellows are mentored by a senior member of the Center staff, and are encouraged to take full advantage of the resources available at the Center.
-However, please note that this Fellowship is primarily geared toward the conduct of independent research; while Fellows have access to University library and online resources, it is not generally possible for Fellows to attend JHU classes during their time at the Center.
-Applicants may apply to participate in the program for one semester (four months) or a full academic year (nine months) following the Johns Hopkins academic calendar.
+However, please note that this Fellowship is primarily geared toward the conduct of independent research; while Fellows have access to University library and online resources, it is not possible for Fellows to attend JHU classes during their time at the Center.
+Applicants may apply to participate in the program for one semester (~four months) or two semesters (!8 months).

 NOTE: All applicants are responsible for seeking their own source of funding.
 Program fees are US$8000 per semester.
-In addition, Fellows are responsible for securing their own off-campus housing and covering all living expenses (apartment rental, food, transportation, health insurance, etc.).
-For planning and budgeting purposes, applicants should assume that living expenses in Baltimore will be approximately $10,000 per semester.
-JHU does not provide on-campus housing for Fellows or visiting scholars.
+In addition, JHU does not provide on-campus housing for Fellows or visiting scholars; as such, Fellows are responsible for securing and paying for their own housing, travel, health insurance, and other living expenses for the duration of their stay (apartment rental, food, transportation to and from the U.S., health insurance, etc.).
+For planning and budgeting purposes, applicants should assume that living expenses in Baltimore will be approximately US$6,000 per semester, or US$1,500 per month.
 Because applicants are responsible for seeking their own source of funding, it is best to determine what those sources will be before applying to the program.
 Applicants will be asked to provide information regarding the availability of funding prior to final acceptance.

 Successful candidates to the Fellows program will: